chemicalweaponsresearch/website/website/content/munition_submission/munition_submission.md

 <br>
 <small>

-We are a consortium of researchers [studying the impacts of chemical weapons](https://www.dapperstats.com/project/chemical_weapons/) use by law enforcement agencies in Portland, OR.
+We are researchers [studying the impacts of chemical weapons](https://www.dapperstats.com/project/chemical_weapons/) use by law enforcement agencies in Portland, OR.

 The extended use of chemical weapons (gasses, smokes, etc.) has already had a noticeable impact on the ecology of our city; we want to do what we can to swiftly mitigate the impact on human and environmental health.
 Our long-term goal is to assess the likely impact of these residues on local ecosystems and mitigate the damage as much as possible.